John Hynes (ice hockey)

-John Hynes (born February 10, 1975) is an American professional ice hockey coach for the Nashville Predators of the National Hockey League (NHL).
-He previously served as the head coach of the New Jersey Devils.
+John Hynes (born February 10, 1975) is an American professional ice hockey coach who is the head coach for the Minnesota Wild of the National Hockey League (NHL).
+He previously served as head coach of the New Jersey Devils and Nashville Predators.

 Playing career

 A 1997 graduate of Boston University, Hynes was a three-year letterman for the Terriers as a forward and participated in four straight NCAA Frozen Four tournaments.
 In 1995, Boston University captured the 1995 NCAA Division I National Championship in front of Hynes' home crowd in Providence, Rhode Island.
 Hynes earned a bachelor's degree in health and physical education.

 Coaching career

 College coaching career

 Hynes was a former assistant coach at the University of Massachusetts Lowell during the 2000–01 season.
 In the 2002–03 season, he became an assistant coach for the University of Wisconsin.

 USA Hockey

 After the 2002–03 season, Hynes spent the next six seasons as a head coach with USA Hockey's National Team Development Program.
 He posted an overall record of 216–113–19–9 as the team's head coach.
-In 2008–09, he was the head coach of the U.S. Under-17 Development Team, posting a 42–17–6 record.
+In 2008–09, he was the head coach of the U.S. under-17 development team, posting a 42–17–6 record.

-Hynes also led the U.S. Under-18 national team to three medals at the World Under-18 Championships, a gold in 2006, silver in 2004 and bronze in 2008.
-He was head coach of the U.S. national team at the 2008 World Junior championships, and was an assistant coach on the 2004 U.S. team that won a gold medal at the World Junior event.
+Hynes also led the U.S. under-18 national team to three medals at the IIHF World U18 Championships, gold in 2006, silver in 2004, and bronze in 2008.
+He was the head coach of the U.S. national junior team at the 2008 World Junior Championships.
+He was an assistant coach of the U.S. team that won a gold medal at the 2004 World Junior Championships.
+Hynes was named head coach of the U.S. national senior team at the 2024 IIHF World Championship where the team finished fifth and failed to win a medal for the third consecutive year after a 1–0 loss in the quarterfinals to hosts and eventual world champions, the Czechia national team.